DiegoGM91/Theory-of-overparametrization/README.md

-# Theory of overparametrization in QNNS
+# Theory of overparametrization in QNNs

 ## 1. System requirements